-Cupping is an ancient healing therapy that some people use to ease pain.
+Cupping therapy is an ancient healing technique that some people use to ease pain.
 A provider places cups on your back, stomach, arms, legs or other parts of your body.
-Inside the cup, a vacuum or suction force pulls skin upward.
+A vacuum or suction force inside the cup pulls your skin upward.

-Cupping is a form of traditional Chinese and Middle Eastern medicine.
-People have practiced cupping therapy for thousands of years.
+Cupping therapy is a form of traditional medicine that originated in China and West Asia.
+People have practiced this method for thousands of years.

 Experts are still exploring how cupping eases pain and disease symptoms.
 There isn’t a lot of research on the therapy.